gorcajo/spotify-dude/README.md

     ('A playlist name', 'playlist's spotify id', 0);
 ```

-3. Let cron do its magic :)
+3. Let cron do its magic.